Obote/Profile/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-## Portfolio - Contact form validayion
+## Portfolio - Local data storage

-Using javascript to validate email.
+Using javascript to to store data locally in the browser

 ![screenshot](./app_screenshot.png)